Menu

 • 1 medium white onion, finely diced

-• 1/2 cup finely minced fresh cilantro leaves and tender stems
+• ½ cup finely minced fresh cilantro leaves and stems

 Directions

-1. In a large saucepan over medium-high heat, cook the chilies on both sides for about 5 minutes.
+1. Add both kinds of chilies to a large saucepan and cook over medium-high heat for about 5 minutes.

 2. Add chicken stock.
-When it is boiling, transfer to a small bowl and set aside.
+When stock is boiling, transfer to a small bowl and set aside.

 3. Using the same saucepan, warm the oil.
 Add cumin, oregano, and achiote and cook for about 30 seconds.

-4. Add chipotle and sauce and cook for about 30 more seconds.
+4. Add chipotle and adobo sauce and cook for about 30 more seconds.

 6. Transfer the contents of the saucepan to a blender.